 The Client Needs to Develop a Trusting Relationship with Their Clinician

 Many people with a history of trauma and retraumatization have found it challenging to trust others and to develop strong relationships that last long enough to affect the healing process.
 It takes time and persistence on both sides to develop a working dynamic in therapy.
 The best chance for this crucial relationship to develop is in a long-term residential setting where a client can focus entirely on their healing journey, their interactions with their clinician are frequent and immersive, and they can make progress gradually and cautiously.

 The Recovery Journey Must Progress at the Client’s Own Pace

 Especially in the case of trauma, there are myriad layers of pain and distress to wade through and heal in treatment.
 With patience and compassion and a strong therapeutic relationship, this healing absolutely can happen.
 But if the journey involves pressure—due to brief and inadequate therapy sessions, a clinician who is ill-equipped to help manage trauma, or repeated exposure to regressive triggers—retraumatization can continue and set an individual’s progress back in a most distressing way.
-The quickest route to recovery is actually through a long-term residential treatment program that offers more therapeutic exposure with less pressure and, ultimately, fewer setbacks from retraumatization.
+The quickest route to recovery is actually through a PTSD residential treatment program that offers more therapeutic exposure with less pressure and, ultimately, fewer setbacks from retraumatization.
 When a client has an open-ended timeframe, they can develop a trusting relationship with a therapist at their own pace and begin to feel comfortable with the idea of treatment.